linkeddatalayouts/linkeddatalayouts.github.io/_pages/layouts.md

 A `lidl:Attribute` encapsulates a specific sub-element of a `lidl:Composite` layout.

-Each `lidl:Attribute` instance MUST define the `lidl:Layout` of the encapsulated element.
+Each `lidl:Attribute` instance MUST define the admissable `lidl:Layout` alternatives for the encapsulated element.

 Each `lidl:Attribute` instance SHOULD specify the number of sub-elements contained within its `lidl:Composite` layout.